 What percentage of the company do you own?
-This is relevant because a 51% ownership stake is required on the part of one or more of the business owners to be certified as eligible for one or more of the set-asides.
+This is relevant because with government subcontracting, a 51% ownership stake is required on the part of one or more of the business owners to be certified as eligible for one or more of the set-asides.
 This can be advantageous as a subcontractor because some government agencies define goals in their contracts for specific types of set-asides for certain kinds of certifications.
 These certifications include, but are not limited to Veteran-Owned Small Business, Service Disabled Veteran-Owned Small Business, and Women-Owned Small Business.
 You should note that there are different requirements for certifications for each type.

 Some documents required to be a subcontractor will be dependent on the requirements of the prime government contractor and the industry.
-A license will be needed if you are seeking a subcontract for work that otherwise requires state or federal licensing.
+A license will be needed if you are seeking a government subcontract for work that otherwise requires state or federal licensing.
 In addition to the documents mentioned in step 1 above, other documentation you will need to consider creating include:

 - A Capability Statement.
 This is the marketing one pager you need as a government contractor or subcontractor